 Note: The more custard the bread soaks up, the softer your french toast will be.
 If you want it drier and crispier don't let the bread soak up that much.
 For soft french toast, let the bread soak up more.
 The amount of custard you'll need will depend on this, so you may need to make more custard!

-Cook over a medium heat to help ensure you burn your French toast.
+- Cook French toast over a medium heat to help ensure you burn your French toast

 I just leave mine in the brown paper bag it comes it.
 I let it sit on the counter for a few days before making it.